Ju-On: The Beginning of the End: Plot

 Continuing the trademark of the series, Beginning of the End is divided into eight segments presented in an anachronistic order, each titled after a character central to that segment.
 They are, in the following order: Yui (結衣), Nanami (七海), Kayako (伽椰子), Yayoi (弥生), Rina (莉奈), Aoi (葵), Naoto (直人), and Toshio (俊雄).
 The synopsis presents a rough chronology of the film's plot.

-In 1995 Tokyo, after a report of possible child abuse happening in the Yamaga household, authorities and the schoolteacher of the family's son, Toshio, search the household and find Toshio dead in the bedroom closet.
+In 1995 Tokyo, after a report of possible child abuse happening in the Yamaga household, authorities and the schoolteacher of the family's son, Toshio, search the household and find Toshio's bleeding corpse in the bedroom closet.
+Toshio's ghost kills the schoolteacher.

 Nine years later, a group of high school students: Nanami, Yayoi, Aoi, and Rina, visit the former Yamaga house, now sold to Aoi's older sister.
-Nanami is fearful of entering due to rumors of the house being haunted.
-While the others find drawings depicting themselves suffering horrific deaths and are merely amused, Nanami hears a noise and sees a vile black liquid.
-She tries to escape but the revenant of Toshio seizes her.
-Unaware of what has transpired, her friends leave.
-Yayoi is later dragged away by Toshio in the infirmary.
-Nanami and Aoi find Rina after she has gone insane since the house visit.
-Rina is then also taken by Toshio's ghost, having apparently materialised in the refrigerator.
-Aoi's brother-in-law, Kyosuke, is concerned that Aoi has visited the house.
-In the bathroom, Toshio kills Aoi by tearing off her mandible and leaving it for her sister to find.
-Nanami is terrorized by the specters of her dead friends on a train; before being herself dragged away and killed offscreen.
-Meanwhile, Aoi's sister sells the house to a couple named Takeo and Kayako Saeki.
+Nanami is spooked by Toshio's ghost whilst her friends find drawings that depict them dying in several ways.
+The friends then suffer the same deaths they've seen in the drawings; Yayoi is dragged away by Toshio whilst lying in bed.
+Rina is scalded with hot water before Toshio drags her away in a refrigerator.
+Aoi is forced to tear off her mandible after she sees her reflection do the same in the mirror.
+Some time later, Nanami sees her friends' ghosts on a train before finding herself in the Yamaga house, where she is dragged away and killed.
+Aoi's sister sells the house to a couple named Takeo and Kayako Saeki.

 Ten years later, an elementary schoolteacher, Yui Shono, is assigned to replace Mr. Konishi as a homeroom teacher.
 She is concerned when she finds that a student, Toshio Saeki, has been absent for a week and decides to visit the Saeki household.
-She meets Toshio's mother, Kayako, who acts strangely, and she finds the bedroom closet has been sealed up with tape.
-Yui is disturbed by Kayako's behavior and hastily leaves.
-She is informed the next day that Mr. Konishi has died.
-She has hallucinations of Toshio and finds Kayako's diary.
-Her boyfriend, Naoto Miyakoshi, reads the diary, which reveals that Kayako, who could not have a child with Takeo, became pregnant when a boy in white "touched" her in a dream.
-He meets with the widowed Kyosuke, who inquires about the curse that claimed the lives of his wife and her sister, and finds out that Toshio Yamaga and Toshio Saeki both identify the same individual.
-Naoto is later killed by Kayako when Kayako snaps his neck clockwise.
+She meets Toshio's mother, Kayako, who acts strangely, and discovers a bedroom closet that has been sealed up with tape.
+Disturbed, Yui seeks Mr. Konishi's help but learns that he recently died.
+Yui's mental health also declines as she has hallucinations of Toshio and Kayako.
+She finds Kayako's diary and with the help of her boyfriend, Naoto Miyakoshi, they learn that Kayako could not get pregnant and thus, conspired to have a baby via supernatural means and trick Takeo into believing he was the father.
+Naoto seeks further information from Kyosuke Takeda, who is traumatized after the curse claimed the lives of his wife and her sister, who is revealed to be Aoi.
+Naoto then discovers that Toshio Yamaga and Toshio Saeki are the same before an unseen entity fatally snaps his neck clockwise.
+As he dies, Naoto sees Toshio's face.